Current OBHR PhD Students

-Levashina, J., Hartwell, C. J., Morgeson, F. P., & Campion, M. A. (in press).
+Levashina, J., Hartwell, C. J., Morgeson, F. P., & Campion, M. A. (2014).
 The structured employment interview: Narrative and quantitative review of the research literature.
 Personnel Psychology.

 Jared C. Law-Penrose

 Jared graduated from Messiah College in Grantham, PA with a bachelor’s degree in Communication in 2008.
 As an undergraduate he was selected as a David L. Boren scholar and spent a year enrolled in Nizhniy Novogord State University, Russia conducting cross-cultural media exportation.
 He presented his findings at the 2007 International Association of Media and Communication Research (IAMCR) conference in Paris.
 From 2008-2012 he worked for the Naval Supply Systems Command (NAVSUP) and the Defense Logistics Agency (DLA) in strategic planning and congressional affairs.

 Jared is married to his wife Melissa.
 They have a three year old son and just welcomed a daughter to their family this past August.
 His personal interests include scuba diving, water skiing, and board games.